-You can make changes to your Call to Action buttons within the Forms tab in the Template Editor.
+You can make changes to your Call to Action buttons within the Forms tab in the Theme Editor.
 With any changes you make to your site, it is always best to do a controlled test to make sure they are giving you the results you expect.
 Choose a week where you expect a relatively normal flow of traffic through your site and change one button (changing all of them at the same time will be hard to control).
 Make sure you keep a record of the results the week before the change and the week during the change.
 You can then use this data to analyse whether the button has had a positive or negative result.

 You can use Google Analytics to track your changes by using their Goals feature.
 This allows you to set an end goal on individual actions a customer might take.
 A simple goal would be 'when a customer navigates onto a product page then the end goal is that they click the add to basket button'.
 Use Google's help guide on how to set up Goals.